jaketae/jaketae.github.io/_posts/2020-06-25-revisiting-basel.md

 This seems like an innocuous, straightforward problem.
 One can easily prove, for instance, the fact that this series converges using integral approximation.
 However, to obtain the value of this series is a lot more difficult than it appears---it is no coincidence that this problem remained unsolved for years until Euler came along.

-While there are many ways to solve this problem---Euler's method, in particular, is one of the countless examples through which one can witness his amazing intuition and heuristic---but we will be using Fourier expansion to solve this problem, as it also provides a nice segway into the Dirichelt Eta function.
+While there are many ways to solve this problem---Euler's method, in particular, is one of the countless examples through which one can witness his amazing intuition and heuristic---but we will be using Fourier expansion to solve this problem, as it also provides a nice segue into the Dirichlet Eta function.

 # Fourier Series

 We explored the topic of Fourier expansion in [this previous post](http://jaketae.github.io/study/fourier/).
-To recap, from a very high level, Fourier expansion is a way of expressing some function in terms of trigonoometric functions.
+To recap, from a very high level, Fourier expansion is a way of expressing some function in terms of trigonometric functions.
 If Taylor expansion used polynomials as the building block, Fourier expansion uses sines and cosines.

 A generic formula for the Fourier transform can be expressed as follows: